andrasq/node-qstats/README.md

 ### metrics.get( name, [tags] )

-Return the current value of the metric.
+Return the current value of the metric, or `undefined` if never reported or deleted.

 ### metrics.count( name, [tags,] [increment] )